-Programme Stage 3 comprises six core Level-6 modules and a 30-credit individual project, totalling 120 credits.
+Programme Stage 3 comprises seven core Level-6 modules, totaling 120 credits.
 To pass Programme Stage 3 you must obtain all 120 credits, as specified in the Programme Scheme.

-A student who has successfully completed Programme Stage 3 of a BEng Programme may, with the approval of the Assessment Board, transfer to Programme Stage 4 of the related MEng programme if they have obtained an overall aggregate mark of at least 50% at Programme Stage 3.
+A student who has successfully completed Programme Stage 3 of a BEng programme may, with the approval of the Assessment Board, transfer to Programme Stage 4 of the related MEng programme provided that they have obtained an overall aggregate mark of at least 50% at Programme Stage 3.